emmanuel/clockwork_mango/README.txt

 == SYNOPSIS:

-The main interface is the Clockwork method, which accepts a block that defines the returned Clockwork::Predicate object.
+The main interface is the Clockwork method, which accepts a block that defines the returned ClockworkMango::Predicate object.
 The most basic Predicate matches on a single attribute (a ComparisonPredicate).
 Predicate builder methods are named after the attribute they assert, and accept integers or ranges.